Empty Hand Forms

 However, take note that the dummy doesn't move so you have to, you have to accommodate this in your understanding and training on the dummy.

-In application execution with a live opponent you may not need to move and the techniques delivered high or low on the dummy can be inter-changed on an opponent.
+In application execution with a live opponent you may not need to move as much and the techniques delivered high or low on the dummy can be inter-changed on an opponent.

 Support Material

-PDF sheets of Drills are in the DRILLS FOLDER
+PDF sheets of Support Drills are in the DRILLS FOLDER